FIRST ROUGH SETUP

 Cutting the shell

 Now comes a tricky part which I did in many small phases, cutting the shell.
 Keep as many as possible parts to screw back the top plate in the end.
-Only remove what is really needed to be removed. dont over rush this step either.
-Makingthe cuts as nice ansd clean as possible from the start pays off in the end result. rather adding another day of finetuning the cuts then to have an ugly end result.
+Only remove what is really needed to be removed. don’t rush this step.
+Making the cuts as nice and clean as possible from the start will pay off in the end result.
+Rather adding another day of finetuning the cuts then to have an ugly end result.

 List of all tools I used